 5. Gateway & Transports

-How @api, the Gateway, and Transport adapters turn runnables into REST endpoints, MCP tools, and CLI commands.
+How transport config on @component, the Gateway, and Transport adapters turn runnables into REST endpoints, MCP tools, and CLI commands.

 Trace a Request: From HTTP to @runnable